Breast Lift The Woodlands

 Getting Back to Normal

-Healing is a gradual process.
-Although you may be up and about in a day or two, don't plan on returning to work for a week or more, depending on how you feel.
-And avoid lifting anything over your head for three to four weeks.
-If you have any unusual symptoms, don't hesitate to call your surgeon.
+Healing after a breast lift is a gradual process.
+Although you may be up and about in a day or two, don’t plan on returning to work for a week or more, depending on how you feel.
+Avoid lifting anything over your head for three to four weeks.
+If you have any unusual symptoms, don’t hesitate to call Dr. Lahiri.

 Your New Look

 Your surgeon will make every effort to make your scars as inconspicuous as possible.
 Still, it’s important to remember that mastopexy scars are extensive and permanent.
 They often remain lumpy and red for months, then gradually become less obvious, sometimes eventually fading to thin white lines.
 Fortunately, the scars can usually be placed so that you can wear even low-cut tops.